-- has not been captured in a behaviour support plan (BSP Step 4); or - has not been authorised by the implementing provider (Step 6); or - is not being used in accordance with the BSP or the authorisation conditions.
+- has not been captured in a behaviour support plan (BSP Step 4); or - has not been authorised (Step 6); or - is not being used in accordance with the BSP or the authorisation conditions.
 This includes the emergency use of a restrictive practice.